 Subsequently, the different blood types in a meeting all have their own motivations for keeping things the way they are.
 To put it extremely, introverted people, who tend to focus more on content, will usually not be very vocal and will be hesitant to offer proposals for improvements.
-Moreover, it’s more about substance for them, making the process of less importance in their eyes.
 Managers, on the other hand, who can spend up to three quarters of their time in meetings, often are career-minded and pay more attention to the process.
 In general, they will not be eager to streamline meetings, because that would suddenly put their own roles in the spotlight.
-It’s a lot more comfortable to think about what others can do to improve.
-To a certain extent this is understandable, but nobody benefits from it.
+While it’s a lot more comfortable to think about what others can do to improve.

 Even if the realization that there is little to gain and the joint will to change the meeting culture are there, that often still isn’t enough to really get things moving.
 This has various causes.
-Fitstly, meetings are often seen as a necessary evil.
+To begin with, meetings are often seen as a necessary evil.
 “There’s no way around it” and “It’s just how things are” are frequently heard remarks.
 People also don’t want to get their fingers burned: “There are too many forces at play to be able to change something just by myself.”
-Secondly, meetings are experienced as a kind of intangible concept, turning into somewhat of a blind spot.
+Secondly, meetings are experienced as a kind of intangible concept, turning it into a blind spot.
 It’s a lot easier to optimize a physical process than a process that centers interpersonal communication.
-From that point of view as well, it’s tempting to think that other operational processes are more important.

 Okay, but now what?